MobilityData/gtfs-validator/docs/BRANCHING.md

 - Feature/fix branch are created for every feature we want to add to the software (or bug we want to fix).
 - They stem from master, are usually short-lived and are merged back to master.
-- We already use these for adding features or fixing bugs in the master branch.

 ## Maintenance/release branches
 - In general we will try not to create long-lived release branches.
 - A long-lived release branch will be created only if any merge to master that came after the previous release is deemed not suitable to go in the maintenance release.
 - For example the change could be too extensive, or introduce an undue risk in the maintenance release.
   - This is true in particular if the testing infrastructure is not sufficient, meaning it's more difficult to know if a change is safe.

 ## Hotfixes
 - We should strive to not do hotfixes, but sometimes it's inevitable.